tari-labs/tari-university/src/cryptography/zksnarks/mainreport.md

 ### [Part III: The Knowledge of Coefficient Test and Assumption]

 In this [post](https://z.cash/blog/snark-explain3)  Gabizon notes that it is necessary to force the Prover to comply with the rules of the protocol.
 Although this is covered in the next part of the series, he herein considers _the knowledge of coefficient test_ or _KC Test_, as well as its _KC assumption_.

 The KC Test is in fact a _proof_ in the form of a challenge that a Verifier poses to a Prover.
 The Verifier sends a pair
 $( a, b )$  of elements of a prime field, where  $a$  is such that  $b = \alpha a$ , to the Prover.
-The Verifier challenges the Prover to produce a similar pair  $( a', b' )$  where  $b' = \alpha a' $ for the same scalar  $\alpha$ .
-The KC assumption is that if the Prover succeeds with a non-negligible probability then he knows the ratio between  $a$  and  $a'$.
+The Verifier challenges the Prover to produce a similar pair  $( a', b' )$  where  $b' = \alpha a' $ for the same scalar  $\alpha$.
+The KC assumption is that if the Prover succeeds with a non-negligible probability then he knows the ratio between  $a$
+and  $a'$.
 Gabizon explains how this two concept can be formalized by using something called an _extractor_ of the Prover.

 ### [Part IV: How to make Blind Evaluation of Polynomials Verifiable]

 In [this part](https://z.cash/blog/snark-explain4) of the series Ariel Gabizon explains how to make the _blind evaluation of polynomials_ of Part II above, verifiable.
 This requires an extension of the _Knowledge of Coefficient Assumption_ considered in Part III.
-Due to the homomorphic property of the used homomorphic hiding function, the Prover is able to receive several hidings of
-$\alpha$-pairs from the Verifier, evaluates the polynomial  $P(x)$  on a particular linear combination of these hidings of  $\alpha$-pairs and send the resulting pair to the Verifier.
+Due to the homomorphic property of the used homomorphic hiding function, the Prover is able to receive several hidings of $\alpha$-pairs from the Verifier, evaluates the polynomial  $P(x)$  on a particular linear combination of these hidings of  $\alpha$-pairs and send the resulting pair to the Verifier.
 Now, according to the extended _Knowledge of Coefficient Assumption_ of degree  $d$ , the Verifier can know with a high probability that the Prover knows the 'right' polynomial.
 $P(x)​$  without disclosing it.

 ### [Part V: From Computations to Polynomials]

 The aim in [this post](https://z.cash/blog/snark-explain5) is to translate statements that to be proved and verified into the language of polynomials.
 Ariel Gabizon explains the same process discussed by Vitalik Buterin above, of how a computational problem is transformed into an _arithmetic circuit_ and ultimately into a _quadratic arithmetic program_ or QAP.
 But, unlike Vitalik, he makes no mention of constraint systems.

 ### [Part VI: The Pinocchio Protocol]

 The [Pinnochio protocol](https://z.cash/blog/snark-explain6) is used as an example of how the QAP computed in the previous parts of this series can be used between both the Prover and the Verifier to achieve a zero-knowledge proof with negligible probability that the Verifier would accept a wrong polynomial as correct.
 The low probability is guaranteed by a well-known theorem that "two different polynomials of degree at most   $2d$  can agree on at most  $2d$ points in the given prime field.
 Gabizon further discusses, how to restrict the Prover to choose her polynomials according to the assignment  $\bf{s}$  given by the Verifier, and how the Prover can use randomly chosen field elements to _blind_ all the information she sends to Bob.

 ### [Part VII: Pairings of Elliptic Curves]

-The aim in [this part](https://z.cash/blog/snark-explain7) of the series is to set up a common reference string (CRS) model which can be used to convert the
-_verifiable blind evaluation_ of the polynomial of Part IV into a _non-interactive proof system_.
+The aim in [this part](https://z.cash/blog/snark-explain7) of the series is to set up a common reference string (CRS) model which can be used to convert the _verifiable blind evaluation_ of the polynomial of Part IV into a _non-interactive proof system_.
 For this purpose a homomorphic hiding that supports both addition and multiplication is needed.
 Such a homomorphic hiding is created from what is known as _Tate Pairings_.
 Since such _Tate pairings_ emanate from Elliptic Curve Groups, Gabizon starts by defining these type of groups.

 The Pinnochio SNARK however uses a relaxed notion of a _non-interactive proof_ where the use of a CRS is allowed.
 The CRS is created, before any proofs are constructed, according to a certain randomised process and broadcasts it to all